neiths/Dry-Beans-Classification-multiple-models/README.md

 ### All information about dataset in notebook.

-### Purpose of this project is dry beans classification using multiple machine learning model.
+### Purpose of this project is dry beans classification using multiple machine learning models.

 ### What did i do in this notebook.
 1. Import needed libraries